Overview

 Career opportunities

-We foster a collaborative approach involving transdisciplinary team-working and encourage collaboration with industry and a wide range of stakeholders in innovation ecosystems.
-IDE is also about nurturing a supportive, empathic culture – the IDE family – not only while you study, but through our extensive alumni network.
+Transdisciplinary teamwork is at the core of our approach, encouraging collaboration with industry and a wide range of stakeholders.
+IDE nurtures a supportive, empathic culture – the IDE family – both during your studies and through our extensive alumni network.

 Catch the replays from our latest online Open Day.